A balance of £1,000 in an overdraft with an interest rate of 19.9% adds £199 per year to your borrowing.

-If you find that you live most of the month in the recesses of your overdraft you may be paying upwards of 20% in interest, making this a very expensive form of borrowing.
+If you live most of the month in your overdraft, you may be paying upwards of 20% in interest as well as high fees, making this a very expensive form of borrowing.

 Providing you choose the right loan you will reduce your interest payments, which will have a benefit as you will be able to pay down your balance faster and interest will accumulate at a slower rate.

 If you can be disciplined and are determined to pay off your overdraft, set yourself a strict budget and pay off your debt gradually, month by month.

 Work out your budget to see exactly what goes out of your account and what comes in every month, as it is likely that your outgoings exceed your income.